 Here the differences are quite clear, as we’re comparing a charge card to a credit card.

-If you want to have the option to revolve a balance from month to month, or take advantage of the 0% introductory APR for large purchases or balance transfers, you should probably use the Blue Business Plus card .
+If you want to have the option to revolve a balance from month to month, or take advantage of the 0% introductory APR for large purchases, you should probably use the Blue Business Plus card .

 If you know that you can pay off your balance each month and can get enough value from the card to cover the annual fee , the Business Gold charge card may be the better choice for you.
 The Business Gold card also offers the ability to carry a balance from month to month at an interest rate, but we don’t recommend doing this because interest charges will eat away at the value you get from the rewards and benefits.